Victims, Witnesses, and Justice Reform (Scotland) Bill: factsheet

 • improve ways in which judges would manage cases; and

-• require specialist trauma-informed training for all people who work in the court, including lawyers and judges
+• require specialist trauma-informed training for all people who work in the court, including lawyers and judges.

 The model envisioned by the Lady Dorrian Review Group was a court separate from existing courts on the basis that past attempts at improving the management of sexual offence cases within existing courts had failed to deliver lasting improvements to the experience of complainers in these cases.

-A Working Group was set up to consider the detail of the Lady Dorrian Review Group's suggestions.
+A Working Group was set up to consider the detail of the Lady Dorrian Review Group's recommendations.
 This was made up of people who work in different parts of the justice system along with representatives from victims’ organisations.

 Improvements to the experience of complainers